Image Wrap

 But there is an enormous, profound difference.
 A 23152 charge is generally a misdemeanor – a serious crime, to be sure.
 But a 23153 charge, on the other hand, is a felony charge.
 Convicted felons can wind up with extensive prison sentences.
 So even if the person you hurt in your DUI accident wasn’t “that hurt,” you could still find yourself a felon if the prosecution manages to convict you under 23153 CVC.

-A Los Angeles criminal defense attorney (for example, Mr. Michael Kraut of Glendale’s Kraut Criminal & DUI Lawyers, located at: 121 W Lexington Dr, Glendale, CA 91203 Phone: (818) 507-9123) can provide timely, effective, and strategically sound help.
+A Los Angeles criminal defense attorney (for example, Mr. Michael Kraut of Glendale’s Kraut Law Group Criminal & DUI Lawyers, Inc., located at: 121 W Lexington Dr, Glendale, CA 91203 Phone: (818) 507-9123) can provide timely, effective, and strategically sound help.
 Attorney Kraut is not only a well-recognized former prosecutor of Los Angeles DUI crimes, but he is also regularly sought out by trusted media organizations like KTLA News, The New York Times, and Fox News, to discuss important breaking news in the Los Angeles DUI arena.

 Continue reading